who was the old woman of beare?

 If this wasn’t tragic enough, Óengus Óg who was Cermait’s half-brother, discovered that Lugh’s poet, who is not named, had told Lugh a malicious lie; Buach and Cermait had not slept together, after all.
 He avenged the deaths of his brother and Lugh by killing the poet.
 What became of poor Buach is not known.

 So, what does Buí’s story have in common with the old woman of Beare?
 Um… good question.
 Sex, affairs and infidelity, and kings for sure.
-Perhaps poor old Buí sought refuge in the nunnery in Cork where this poem is said to have been written.
+Perhaps, in the end, poor old Buí sought refuge in the nunnery in Cork where this poem is said to have been written.